archanaraj-m/Ansible/notes/ansiblecompletenotes.md

 # Pull based CM:
 --------------
 * In this type of configuration management tool, the nodes pull the configuration information from the server (hence, the name).A small software (called agent or client) is installed on every node.
-* This agent/client will:at regular intervals, get the configuration from the server compare the configuration received from the server with the current configuration of the node, if there is any mis-match, take the steps required to match the configuration of the node with the configuration received from the server.
+* This agent/client will at regular intervals, get the configuration from the server compare the configuration received from the server with the current configuration of the node, if there is any mis-match, take the steps required to match the configuration of the node with the configuration received from the server.
   * Chef &
   * Puppet are good examples for pull based configuration management tools.
 ![preview](../ansibleimages/ans.png)